Stock Car Racing

 Prior to joining RPM, Almirola served as an apprentice of sorts with Mark Martin during their days together at Dale Earnhardt Inc. in 2008.
 He ran 12 races that season, but never ran more than nine events the next two years as he searched for a full-time opportunity.
 He ran five races for RPM in 2010 after the departure of Kasey Kahne and was hired one year later for the 2012 campaign.

-- He is credited with one NASCAR Nationwide Series victory (2007) while running with JGR and two in the NASCAR Camping World Truck Series for Billy Ballew (2010).
+· He is credited with one NASCAR XFINITY Series victory (2007) while running with JGR and two in the NASCAR Camping World Truck Series for Billy Ballew (2010).

 DID YOU KNOW?

-When Almirola won his first NASCAR Sprint Cup Series race last season in July at Daytona International Speedway he became the 79th different driver to win with Ford.
+When Almirola won his first NASCAR Sprint Cup Series race in 2014 at Daytona International Speedway he became the 79th different driver to win with Ford.